All You Need to Know About Interior HDR Photography

 Pro photographer Tyson Robichaud explains why you can't do without HDR for interiors.

 Photographing interior spaces can seem like a daunting task to people who aren’t familiar with the techniques.
 There are many reasons why photographing interiors is challenging, including not being able to fit the scene in your frame, bad lighting, and perhaps most importantly, not being able to capture the scene realistically.
+Balancing ambient light and artificial lighting is crucial for achieving realistic interior photos, especially when using HDR techniques, as it helps blend natural and existing light sources for a more natural-looking result.
 But photographing interiors of buildings can be very simple if you master the art of interior HDR photography.

 Today, there are simply so many photographers trying to make a name for themselves by experimenting with new techniques that it’s become imperative for every photographer to step out of their comfort zone.
 This is especially true if you’re working in an industry like real estate where photography is such a big part of the job.
 Your photos have to showcase the properties you’re selling and attract potential buyers.
 They also have to be realistic so that your reputation doesn’t get tarnished when someone visits a property and it’s nothing like you showed in the pictures.
 This is why HDR real estate photography is such a big deal and why you should seriously be using it to reach your clients.